-Auckland’s West Coast Beaches Are Wild
+Our West Coast Beaches Are Wild

 There’s always something magical about the moment you finally break through the trees in full view of Piha Beach and its majestic Lion Rock.
 Not far from the Arataki Centre, the salty fresh ocean air and ever-changing landscape are a great way to start or end any day.

-Auckland Is The Nightlife Capital Of New Zealand
+It’s The Nightlife Capital Of New Zealand

 The areas around Britomart and the Viaduct Harbour are home to many big bars and clubs where you can get your dance on or simply dine al fresco in the afternoon sun.

-Auckland Has A Bright Pink Cycleway
+We’ve Got A Bright Pink Cycleway

 New York has the Highline, Auckland has the Lightpath – a bright pink cycle-way weaving through a part of the city locals call Spaghetti Junction.

-Auckland’s Markets Are A Flavour Sensation
+Our Markets Are A Flavour Sensation

 Close to inner city Auckland is the popular La Cigale French Market.
 During the weekend the French Cafe, Bistro and Shop opens it’s carpark up to an array of diverse cuisines for your culinary pleasure.